DETAILED ACTION

 the textile enclosure comprising knitted textile material and being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres…to electrically interconnect the controller device to the one or more conductive fibres ([0031] “the controller 125 can be inserted into a pocket 443 [textile enclosure, which is also knitted textile material as the pocket is part of the garment] in the user's clothing and/or attached using Velcro, snap, snap-fit buttons, zippers, etc. In some embodiments, the controller 125 can be removable from the clothing 445, such as for charging the controller 125.”
 [0032] “The sensors 423 can be connected to the controller 125 using thin, resilient flexible wires (not shown) and/or conductive thread (not shown) woven into the clothing 445.”
 Mrvaljevic further teaches in [0031] that the controller 125 is removeable, which means that the controller must be mechanically connected (physical connected to the wires) while also electrically connected to the sensors vis the wires.) to easy removeable off the clothing for charging ([0031]).
 It would have been obvious to one skilled in the art, prior to the effective filing date of the claimed invention to modify the invention of Zhang, with one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel, and a controller device and the textile enclosure comprising knitted textile material and being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres…to electrically interconnect the controller device to the one or more conductive fibres of Mrvaljelic, because such a modification would allow to easy removeable off the clothing for charging.

-Zhang does not teach one or more conductive fibres knitted in the garment body and configured to conduct at least one of a data signal or a power signal, the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel.
+Zhang in view of Mrvaljevic not teach one or more conductive fibres knitted in the garment body and configured to conduct at least one of a data signal or a power signal, the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel.
 Markel, in a similar field of endeavor, teaches a garment with health monitoring capability including ECG sensors (Abstract and [0027]), and further teaches one or more conductive fibres knitted in the garment body and configured to conduct at least one of a data signal or a power signal, the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel ([0035] “For such sensors, leads (e.g., wire leads, conductive fiber leads, etc.) may be woven into the garment, run via garment seams… ECG analysis includes analyzing differences in electrical potential [data signal] between various skin contact points (or electrodes)” It is noted that [0067]-[0069] are different sensors that are interconnected to the central region, similar to that of the primary and complementary sensor panels.) to integrate the leads into the garment ([0035]).
-It would have been obvious to one skilled in the art, prior to the effective filing date of the claimed invention to modify the invention of Zhang, with one or more conductive fibres knitted in the garment body and configured to conduct at least one of a data signal or a power signal, the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel of Markel, because such a modification would allow to integrate the leads into the garment.
+It would have been obvious to one skilled in the art, prior to the effective filing date of the claimed invention to modify the invention of Zhang in view of Mrvaljevic, with one or more conductive fibres knitted in the garment body and configured to conduct at least one of a data signal or a power signal, the one or more conductive fibres interconnect the primary sensor panel, the complementary sensor panel of Markel, because such a modification would allow to integrate the leads into the garment.

-Zhang does not teach textile enclosure defining a cavity and projecting from the garment body, … being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres and textile docking device presenting conductive contact regions integrated with the textile enclosure and configured to mechanically retain the controller device in the cavity and to electrically interconnect the controller device to the one or more conductive fibres.
-Jayaraman, in the same field of endeavor, teaches a smart garment containing a controller and electrical leads to connect to the rest of the garment (Abstract), similar to the device of Wong, and further teaches a textile enclosure defining a cavity and projecting from the garment body, … being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres (Col. 5 lines 16-22 “The top housing (202) [enclosure that is projected out of the garment, that contains a cavity for inserting the controller] of the smart hub (102) of FIG. 2 is configured for physical engagement with a controller (104).
+Zhang in view of Mrvaljevic and Markel do not teach textile enclosure defining a cavity and projecting from the garment body, … being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres and textile docking device presenting conductive contact regions integrated with the textile enclosure and configured to mechanically retain the controller device in the cavity and to electrically interconnect the controller device to the one or more conductive fibres.
+Jayaraman, in the same field of endeavor, teaches a smart garment containing a controller and electrical leads to connect to the rest of the garment (Abstract), similar to the device of Wong, and further teaches a pocket-like textile enclosure defining a cavity and projecting from the garment body, the pocket-like textile enclosure being configured to removably receive the controller device, the pocket-like textile enclosure comprising a textile docking device received within the cavity and coupled to at least one of the one or more conductive fibres (Col. 5 lines 16-22 “The top housing (202) [enclosure docking device that is projected out of the garment, that contains a cavity for inserting the controller] of the smart hub (102) of FIG. 2 is configured for physical engagement with a controller (104).
 That is, the top housing (202) of the smart hub of FIG. 2 is shaped such that the controller is secured within the smart hub with sufficient stability from physical interaction to make electrical contact [electrically interconnect] with one or more electrical leads of the smart hub as discussed in more detail below.”
 Col. 3 lines 1-4 “Wired networks may be implemented as one or more conductive paths from at least one the sensors of the smart garment to the smart hub implemented through conductive fibers woven or knitted into the smart garment”);

-textile docking device presenting conductive contact regions integrated with the textile enclosure and configured to mechanically retain the controller device in the cavity and to electrically interconnect the controller device to the one or more conductive fibres (Fig. 6 (electrical leads 216 [conductive contact regions] with lead paths 212) Col. 7 lines 22-27 “The aperture of FIG. 2 also exposes to the controller a magnetic engagement corresponding with a magnetic engagement of the controller.
+to electrically interconnect the received controller device and the garment body upon insertion of the controller device (Fig. 6 (electrical leads 216 [conductive contact regions] with lead paths 212) Col. 7 lines 22-27 “The aperture of FIG. 2 also exposes to the controller a magnetic engagement corresponding with a magnetic engagement of the controller.
 When the controller of FIG. 2 is engaged with the top housing of the smart hub, the contacts of the controller may mate with the electrical leads of the smart hub and a magnetic engagement provides additional stability and engagement between the smart hub and the controller.”
 Col. 3 lines 1-4 “Wired networks may be implemented as one or more conductive paths from at least one the sensors of the smart garment to the smart hub implemented through conductive fibers woven or knitted into the smart garment”) to repeatedly wash or clean the garment without damaging the controller (Col. 7 lines 1-2).
-It would have been obvious to one skilled in the art, prior to the effective filing date of the claimed invention to modify the invention of Zhang, with the textile enclosure defining a cavity and projecting from the garment body, … being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres and textile docking device presenting conductive contact regions integrated with the textile enclosure and configured to mechanically retain the controller device in the cavity and to electrically interconnect the controller device to the one or more conductive fibres of Jayaraman, because such a modification would allow to repeatedly wash or clean the garment without damaging the controller.
+It would have been obvious to one skilled in the art, prior to the effective filing date of the claimed invention to modify the invention of Zhang in view of Mrvaljevic and Markel, with the textile enclosure defining a cavity and projecting from the garment body, … being configured to removably receive the controller device, the textile enclosure comprising a textile docking device received within the cavity and coupled to the one or more conductive fibres and textile docking device presenting conductive contact regions integrated with the textile enclosure and configured to mechanically retain the controller device in the cavity and to electrically interconnect the controller device to the one or more conductive fibres of Jayaraman, because such a modification would allow to repeatedly wash or clean the garment without damaging the controller.

 Regarding claims 7, Zhang teaches comprising wherein the complementary sensor panel is distal from the primary sensor panel and affixed to the user limb facing side of the garment body ([0030] “a plurality of sensor units, each sensor unit including at least one electrical sensor for detecting electrocardiogram (ECG) signals of a user and at least one optical sensor for detecting photoplethysmogram (PPG) signals of said user” Since each sensor unit contains its own ECG and PPG sensor for producing their own PPG and ECG signal, and there are a plurality of sensor units, a second sensor unit is taught and can produce its own ECG and PPG signals.
 See Fig. 1 where sensor units can be place on the sleeve where the arm of the user is.).